-We, the women peace activists, believe that the time for open and honest dialogue between lraqis has arrived.
-We are circulating this platform to advocate and stimulate discussion amongst and between government officials, political and religious leaders, protestors, civil society, academia, and the international community on salient national reconciliation issues.
+We, the women peace activists, believe that the time for open and honest dialogue between Iraqis has arrived.
+We are circulating this platform to advocate and stimulate discussion amongst and between government officials, political and religious leaders, civil society, academia, and the international community on salient national reconciliation issues.

-We call on all parties to consider these recommendations seriously in order to make meaning-ful strides toward a lasting peace in Iraq.
+We call on all parties to consider these recommendations seriously in order to make meaningful strides toward a lasting peace in Iraq.
 The policy recommendations outlined in the platform seek to provide step-by-step measures for addressing the key issues needed to achieve an enduring reconciliation in Iraq and are based on consultations with and on the priorities of Iraqis.
-Over the last two years, we have gained public support and the respect of the Iraqi people by listening to their concerns and transforming their ideas and priorities into achievable solutions.
+Over the last year, we have gained public support and the respect of the Iraqi people by listening to their concerns and transforming their ideas and priorities into achievable solutions.
 We are calling on decision makers at all levels of the Government of Iraq, civil society, and the international community, to take immediate action and implement these well researched, representative, and responsive policy recommendations.
-By taking action on these recommendations, the Government of Iraq and other key stakeholders will demonstrate their commitment to achieving peace and gain the support and legitimacy of the Iraqi people as the solutions provided in the platform are citizen-driven, have already garnered public buy-in and support and above all, resonates with large segments of the public, including the protestors.
+By taking action on these recommendations, the Government of Iraq and other key stakeholders will demonstrate their commitment to achieving peace and gain the support and legitimacy of the Iraqi people as the solutions provided in the platform are citizen-driven and have already garnered public buy-in and support.

 Finally, this platform serves as a discussion and advocacy document for all those interested in bringing peace to Iraq.
-We welcome any peaceful and honest contribution that would help to advance the ultimate goals of this platform to create a new peaceful reality in Iraq and empower and increase the access of women to meaningfully contribute to the national reconciliation process.
+We welcome any peaceful and honest contribution that would help to advance the ultimate goals of this platform to create a new peacefully reality in Iraq and empower and increase the access of women to meaningfully contribute to the national reconciliation process.

-Anbar: Ms. Aseel Faisal Jassam, Ms. Hadeel Khalid Hamad, Ms. Hayat Ibrahim Fayadh, Ms. Iman Khalaf Ahmed, Ms. Maha Sabri Mohsin, Ms. Maimoona Ahmad Eidan, Ms. Ouroba Majeed Ashoor and Ms. Rasha Jassim Hmadi.
+Anbar Ms. Aseel Faisal Jassam, Ms. Hadeel Khalid Hamad, Ms. Hayat Ibrahim Fayadh, Ms. Iman Khalaf Ahmed, Ms. Maha Sabri Mohsin, Ms. Maimoona Ahmad Eidan, Ms. Ouroba Majeed Ashoor and Ms. Rasha Jassim Hmadi.